Thinking Before Running! Efficient Code Generation with Thorough Exploration and Optimal Refinement: ThinkCoder

 \subsection{Optimal Refinement}

 To solve the problem efficiently, it is essential to first identify the optimal solution through careful consideration before making any code corrections.
-Therefore, Optimal Refinement involves selecting the best solution via self-verification and gathering the necessary information for deeper exploration and improvement in the next exploration.
-During self-verification, code quality is evaluated by the pass rate, determined by the Execution Agent running candidate code against all test cases.
-The code with the highest pass rate is selected for further refinement.
-From this, we randomly select an unresolved error to target for the current round of improvements.
-This ensures all errors are eventually addressed.
-The refinement instruction is created using the following information: the problem, the best solution identified so far, feedback, and test cases.
-After each refinement, the solution's pass rate is evaluated.
-If it surpasses any previous solution, it is marked as the best.
-Through multiple iterations, the best solution is continuously corrected and optimized, leading to a gradual increase in the pass rate within the testing pool.
+Therefore, optimal refinement involves selecting the best solution via self-verification and gathering the necessary information for deeper exploration and improvement in the next exploration.
+During self-verification, code quality is assessed by the pass rate, calculated by the CodeVerifier running candidate code against all test cases.
+The code with the highest pass rate is chosen for refinement.
+We then randomly select an unresolved error to target in the current round of improvements, ensuring all errors are eventually addressed.
+The refinement instruction is generated based on the problem, the current best solution, feedback, and test cases.
+After each refinement, the solution’s pass rate is evaluated.
+If it exceeds previous solutions, it becomes the new best.
+Through multiple iterations, the best solution is continuously corrected and optimized, resulting in a gradual increase in the pass rate within the testing pool.
 For more details, please refer to the Appendix \ref{sec:prompts}.